Lactation

 Lactation Educational Series

 Although lactation is natural, it is a learned skill.
-This four-part program is designed to give pregnant parents and their partners information on preparing to lactate and strategies for continuing lactation upon returning to work.
+This four-part program is designed to give pregnant parents and their partners information on preparing to breast/chest feed and strategies for continuing to breast/chest feed upon returning to work.

-• Week 1: Introduction to Lactation: Benefits, How Lactating Works
+• Week 1: Introduction to Lactation: Benefits, How Lactation Works

 • Week 3: Maintaining Lactation: Lifestyle, Expressing and Storing Milk, Returning to Work